nfdi4cat/voc4cat/inbox-excel-vocabs/README.md

 **Please drop your filled out VocExcel-templates into this folder and create a merge request.**

-To test the pipeline you may use the template `templates/voc4cat_template_043.xlsx` file.
+See also [../README.md](../README.md) for the steps in the contribution process.

-- Copy the file to this folder
+- Copy the file with your updates to this folder
-- Rename it to `vocab_example.xlsx`.
+- Rename it to `voc4cat.xlsx`.
 - Add the file to git and submit a pull request
-- The vocabulary `vocabularies/vocab_example.ttl` is generated (or updated) via gh-action and committed to your pull request.
+- The vocabulary `vocabularies/voc4cat.ttl` is generated (or updated) via gh-action and committed to your pull request.
 The Excel file is removed from the pull request.
 However, the Excel file along with a log-file and the generated documentation can be [downloaded as workflow artifact](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts).